lukonjun/container-anomaly-detection/harbor/README.md

 # Harbor Installation
-Prerequiste is a Server with 4GB Ram and 2 CPUs, docker and docker-compose.
-Im installing this on a Centos 8 Server Official Documentation can be found here https://goharbor.io/docs/1.10/install-config/
+Prerequiste is a Server with 4GB Ram and 2 CPUs + docker and docker-compose installed.
+Running this on a Centos 8 VM.
+Official Documentation can be found here https://goharbor.io/docs/1.10/install-config/
 Install docker with the docker install script from rancher
 ```bash